 This workshop is suitable for occupational therapists.

 Workshop Delivery

-Participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to download and view workshop content, as well as actively participate in the on line presentation.
-Please note that due to confidentiality, copyright and privacy reasons, this workshop will NOT be recorded.
+Participants will need to have access to internet facilities including Zoom and webcam to ensure that they are able to download and view workshop content, as well as actively participate in the online presentation.